 The rapid advances in so-called large language models (LLMs) -- i.e., models with billions or even trillions of parameters -- have opened a new era in which generative AI models can write engaging text, paint photorealistic images and even create somewhat entertaining sitcoms on the fly.
 Moreover, innovations in multimodal AI enable teams to generate content across multiple types of media, including text, graphics and video.
 This is the basis for tools like Dall-E that automatically create images from a text description or generate text captions from images.

 These breakthroughs notwithstanding, we are still in the early days of using generative AI to create readable text and photorealistic stylized graphics.
 Early implementations have had issues with accuracy and bias, as well as being prone to hallucinations and spitting back weird answers.
-Still, progress thus far indicates that the inherent capabilities of this type of AI could fundamentally change business.
+Still, progress thus far indicates that the inherent capabilities of this generative AI could fundamentally change enterprise technology how businesses operate.
 Going forward, this technology could help write code, design new drugs, develop products, redesign business processes and transform supply chains.

 How does generative AI work?